jhoelzel/jhoelzel.github.io/_posts/2024-09-02-kube-probesim.md

 #### Deploying kube-probesim from GitHub Container Registry

 Since I’m hosting `kube-probesim` in the GitHub Container Registry, deploying it into any Kubernetes cluster is a breeze.
-No need to build the image yourself—just pull the container directly from the registry.
+No need to build the image yourself-just pull the container directly from the registry.

 Here's how you can do it in your own environment: